-Low Carb Spinach and Ricotta Bake: ketogenic, healthy, mouth watering and easy to make.
+Low Carb Spinach and Ricotta Bake: keto-friendly, healthy, mouth watering and easy to make.
+2.5g net carbs.

 Spinach and ricotta are a match made in heaven.
 Individually, these two ingredients are totally versatile and you can use them to make all sorts of healthy dishes, both savoury and sweet.
 Packaged ricotta usually has a long eat-before-date and frozen spinach is just as good as the fresh version.
 So I tend to have both lingering around as a backup for I-don’t-know-what-to-cook days or I-can’t-be-bothered-to-go-to-the-shops days.